spatialos/gdk-for-unity/docs/reference/concepts/entity-lifecycle.md

  - A message stating the current state of each [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component) on that entity that your worker has interest in
  - (Optionally) A message stating that your worker has been delegated [authority]({{urlRoot}}/reference/glossary#authority) over a SpatialOS component.

 The SpatialOS GDK for Unity turns these messages into a single ECS Entity in a process described in the [Entity Contracts documentation]({{urlRoot}}/reference/workflows/ecs/entity-contracts).
-You can also optionally associate a GameObject with this entity as described [in this doc]({{urlRoot}}/reference/workflows/monobehaviour/linking/spatialos-entities).
+You can also optionally associate a GameObject with this entity as described in the [GameObject Creation feature module documentation]({{urlRoot}}/modules/game-object-creation/overview).

 ## What happens when an entity leaves your view